The Thriving Quotient™

 Academic Determination– a measure of students’ goal-directedness, investment of effort, and regulation of their own learning and use of time

-Social Connectedness– a measure of students’ involvement in healthy relationships and social support networks, whether on or off campus
+Social Connectedness– a measure of students’ involvement in healthy relationships, whether on or off campus

 Diverse Citizenship– a measure of students’ desire to make a difference in the community around them, as well as their openness to differences in others